 Though the treatment plans can be similar, the unique nature of each specific concussion injury requires a comprehensive evaluation by a medical professional to reduce the negative health effects in both the short and long term.
 Failing to seek treatment may worsen the injury and increase the complications related to it.
 Some of these complications include:

 This is especially true for people who sustained a concussion in the past.
 The Mayo Clinic researchers point to evidence that states individuals who have had multiple concussions are at greater risk for developing more serious and long-lasting physical and emotional impairments.
 So, if you’ve had a previous concussion, don't simply stick to an old treatment plan.
 Every injury should be assessed by a physician.

-If you or someone you love has suffered a concussion, the serious injury lawyers at the Morris James Personal Injury Group may be able to help you seek justice for your injury and obtain compensation vital to an effective recovery.
+If you or someone you love has suffered a concussion, the Wilmington, DE personal injury lawyers at the Morris James Personal Injury Group may be able to help you seek justice for your injury and obtain compensation vital to an effective recovery.
 To learn more about your rights in Delaware and your possible legal options, take a moment to fill out our online contact form or call our office nearest you.